nesterow/frontless/readme.md

 **Browser caching**

-If your application needs SPA experience you can cache some pages using webworker module.
+If your application needs SPA experience you can cache the pages using webworker module.

 **RestAPI/Socket.io**